Roaring Acres Alpacas

 We will provide you with alpaca feed for your visit.
-Please do not feed the mini horses or mini donkeys.
+Please do not feed the mini horses, cows or mini donkeys.
 We do not allow visitors to bring their own food for our animals.

 Am I allowed to take photos or videos during my visit?

 Yes!!
 OF COURSE!!
 Tag us on Facebook and Instagram to share your experience!!